 Is there a maximum ISO I should use?

 There is no specific maximum ISO, but generally, the higher the ISO, the more digital noise will be introduced into the image.
 It is recommended to use the lowest ISO possible to achieve the desired exposure and avoid excessive noise.
+Personally I would try to stay below ISO 6400 but the noise level will be heavily dependent on your camera and sensor.

 Can I change the ISO while shooting?

 Yes, you can change the ISO while shooting.
 That’s one huge benefit of digital photography over film.
 However, it is recommended to avoid changing the ISO frequently to maintain consistency in exposure and minimize digital noise.
+Additionally if you’re editing a large amount of photos it can create more work while editing if settings are all over the place.

 ISO in photography is a critical setting that determines the sensitivity of a camera’s sensor to light.
 Higher ISO values allow for better performance in low light situations, while lower values are ideal for brightly lit environments.